aliarman1373/Number-To-Words-Converter/README.md

-NumberToWords.UI includes 3 different projects as following:
+NumberToWords.Service includes 3 different projects as following:

 - NumberToWordsConverter.API: This project is the web API which contains the controllers and endpoints for receiving and responding to HTTP requests.
 This API project has a dependency on NumberToWordsConverter.Core.